iotblackbelt/node-red-contrib-azure-iot-device/USE.md

 - updating reported properties
 - receiving C2D messages

-Each interaction will be descrbide in detail in the next sections.
+Each interaction will be described in detail in the next sections.
 The node has a single input and a single output.
 The node determines the actions to take, based on the topic of Node-RED message.

 ## Output topics
 The following output topics are supported: